 If an employee has worked for:

-Costa Rican law allows both the employer and employee to terminate the working relationship.
-The employer is obligated to grant workers’ requests for a certificate or letter of termination of the work contract.
-This is applicable regardless of the cause of the cessation of the relationship (dismissal or resignation).
+Costa Rican law allows for either the employer or the employee to terminate the working relationship.
+The employer is required to grant workers’ requests for a certificate or letter of termination of the work contract.
+This is applicable regardless of the cause of the dissolution of the relationship (whether dismissal or resignation).

 Employer’s rights to terminate a worker:

 - Any violent or criminal act committed by the employee (or acts endangering workplace security and working conditions)

 - Unjustified absence from work for two consecutive days (or if there is an unjustified absence for three or more non-consecutive days within the same calendar month)

 Employee’s rights to terminate an employment contract:

 - Unpaid salary